aws-samples/aws-cloudfront-samples/README.md

-By subscribing this function to the SNS topic [AmazonIpSpaceChanged](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#subscribe-notifications) your security groups tagged with will be updated accordingly.
+By subscribing this function to the SNS topic [AmazonIpSpaceChanged](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html#subscribe-notifications) your security groups that are properly tagged will be updated accordingly.

 For more informationi on ip-ranges.json, read the documentation on [AWS IP Address Ranges](http://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).